brunoserrate/VibingCrystalDefender/docs/memory-bank/progression.md

 - Added debug panel to monitor joystick values and toggle between mobile/desktop modes
 - Controls now automatically switch based on screen resize for better testing
 - Simplified camera rotation using Euler angles instead of quaternions for better performance

+## Step 4: Character Selection

+**Completed Tasks:**
+- Created a character selection menu with options for three classes:
+  - Warrior (Guerreiro): High melee damage, more resistance
+  - Archer (Arqueiro): Fast ranged attacks, high mobility
+  - Mage (Mago): Powerful area magic attacks
+- Implemented character selection functionality with visual feedback
+- Added a start button that enables after character selection
+- Integrated character selection with game initialization
+- Player class is stored and will affect gameplay mechanics

+**Next Steps:**
+- Proceed to Step 5: Crystal Implementation
+- Create the central crystal that needs to be defended
+- Implement crystal health system
+- Add visual feedback for crystal status

+**Notes:**
+- Character selection happens before the 3D scene is rendered
+- Selected character is stored in the game class and will influence game mechanics
+- The menu is hidden once the game starts
+- UI elements are styled to match the game's aesthetic

+## Step 4.1: Translation System

+**Completed Tasks:**
+- Created a translations.json file with support for Portuguese (pt-br) and English (en)
+- Implemented a LanguageManager class to handle translations
+- Added a language selector in the UI with PT/EN options
+- Updated all UI elements to use translation keys
+- Made the system extensible for future language additions
+- Implemented automatic translation of UI when language is changed
+- Added character class name translation between languages

+**Next Steps:**
+- Proceed to Step 5: Crystal Implementation
+- Continue with the main gameplay features

+**Notes:**
+- Default language is set to Portuguese (pt-br)
+- Translations are organized in a structured JSON format by categories (menu, UI, gameplay)
+- UI elements use data-i18n attributes to reference translation keys
+- Language selection is persisted during gameplay
+- System includes mapping for character class names between languages
+- All user-facing text now comes from the translation system for easier localization